Advice for International Businesses

 - Compliance with UK data protection law is mandatory for every business and contains detailed rules about how employee, customer and other data must be retained and protected.
 You will also need to register with the UK Information Commissioner and inform the individuals why their personal data is being processed, among other requirements.

 - Protecting your confidential information relating to business know-how, products, customers, suppliers and financial data.

 Protection can take the form of employment contracts, policies, confidential or non-disclosure agreements and a variety of other formats.

 If you have employees in the UK, it is vital that you get good legal advice and the right employment contracts, policies and procedures in place.
 Our highly-rated employment law team can help, with competitive fees compared to City law firms.

-You will also need to be aware of wide-ranging anti-discrimination laws in the UK, protecting employees from forms of discrimination including sex, race, disability, age, religion and to appreciate that discrimination can happen even before employment, including the recruitment process.
+You will also need to be aware of wide-ranging anti-discrimination laws in the UK protecting employees from discrimination against sex, race, disability, age, religion, and to appreciate that discrimination can happen even before employment, including the recruitment process.